Bylaws

 Section 3.01.
 Number.
 The number of Directors shall be nine (9).
 No more than two (2) may represent a single campus, office, agency, or company.
 It is the intent that the Board of Directors shall reflect the diversity of the Membership and include Members who are associated with educational institutions, scientific organizations, for profit firms, and other agencies.

 Section 3.06.
 Other Meetings of Directors.
-Other meetings of the Board of Directors may be called by the President, the Chairman of the Board of Directors, or a majority of the Board of Directors, at any place within or without the State of Indiana upon forty-eight (48) hours’ notice, specifying the time, place and general purposes of the meeting, given to each Director, either personally or by electronic or regular mail.
+Other meetings of the Board of Directors may be called by the President, the Chair of the Board of Directors, or a majority of the Board of Directors, at any place within or without the State of Indiana upon forty-eight (48) hours’ notice, specifying the time, place and general purposes of the meeting, given to each Director, either personally or by electronic or regular mail.
 At any meeting at which all Directors are present, notice of the time, place and purpose thereof shall be deemed waived and similar notice may likewise be waived by absent Directors either by written instrument or by electronic mail.
 Meetings of the Board of Directors may be conducted via electronic media if they so choose.
+The Chair of the Board of Directors shall be responsible for providing a shared platform that all members of the Corporation can access.

 Section 3.08.
 Removal.
 Any Director may be removed from the Board of Directors after written notice and by two-thirds (2/3) vote of the total Board of Directors.
 Disqualification of a Director from membership in the Corporation shall also serve to vacate his position as Director.